evangboucher/DynaDoc/README.md

 ### Using DynaDoc's DyModel Feature ###

 DynaDoc supports models and schemas!
 This means that you can specify a specific DynaClient object with a model to represent a table.
 DynaDoc will then create the DynamoDB table based on that model and will then be able to validate items against that model.
-Creating models is helpful as it allows for dynamic adjustments for a DynamoDB table.
+Creating models is helpful as it allows for dynamic adjustments to a DynamoDB table.
 Adjust the throughput, create new indexes, update index throughput, delete indexes, and/or remove old tables to build new ones!
 DynaDoc will help you do it!

 Creating a model is easy!
 ```javascript